 24 Sep Scotland Whisky Distillery Map

-We created this map to help us plan our distillery trips in Scotland.
-The abundance of distilleries is heaven for whisky lovers, but it can also create some problems, as it can be hard to keep track of them all!
-It is easy to overlook some favourite distilleries that might only be around the corner.
+I created this map to help you plan your distillery trips in Scotland.
+The abundance of distilleries is heaven for whisky lovers, but it can also be a challenge to keep track of them all.
+It is easy to overlook a nearby distillery that you might want to visit.

 I drove straight past Balblair on the way to Clynelish without realising it was there, and I felt overwhelmed when I made an unplanned visit to Speyside – the region is jammed pack with distilleries.